based2/KB/network/ip_filter.md

 block from any to 184.105.247.251
 # https://threatfox.abuse.ch/browse/malware/win.orcus_rat/
+block from any to 184.144.200.107
+# https://red.flag.domains/posts/2024-07-02/ dhl-globalmail[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/dhl-globalmail.fr/relations
-block from any to 184.144.200.107 block from any to 184.154.39.0/24
+block from any to 184.154.30.55 block from any to 184.154.39.0/24
 # US https://www.abuseipdb.com/check/
 block from any to 184.154.39.10